jacmullen/op-cit/LLM/Drafts/Attention-gated-memory-architectures.md

   - This ensures extremely lightweight “moment” storage with minimal duplication.

 ### 4) Retrieval by Statistical Similarity

-- During inference, the model produces a new distribution at each token boundary.
-- Compare (via KL divergence or other distance metrics) the new distribution to stored “moments.”
-- If a match is found, the model can re-inject that memory (e.g., by adjusting next-token probabilities or reintroducing a reference to that prior context).

 Rather than treating memory as static storage, this framework enables a dynamic form of recall through mathematical resonance.
 During processing, new probability distributions naturally emerge at each token boundary.
 These can be compared with stored signatures using